What is a design registration?

 We’ve included some general information on the design registration process below to give you an idea of the important stages of obtaining a design registration .

 A design must meet the following requirements for it to be registered and valid.

 - Novel – a design must be novel.
 This means that the design must be new to the world.

-- Not solely dictated by its function – the design cannot be purely functional, e.g. a design of the thread pitch on a screw.
+- Not solely dictated by its function – the design cannot be purely functional, e.g. internal structure of transistor.
 If the product can only function with that particular design and there are no possible alternative functioning designs then it is likely to be a purely functional design and not able to be registered.

 - Shape and configuration or pattern and ornamentation – the design must relate to the shape of the product or pattern or ornamentation.